arangodb/docs/3.8/graph-analytics-custom-pregel.md

       - `string`: Represents a single attribute at the top level.
       - `array of strings`: Represents a nested path

   `readVertex` and `readEdge` are used to modify the associated data for a vertex or edge.
-  If not provided the default behaviour is to load the whole document.
+If not provided the default behavior is to load the whole document.

 - **vertexAccumulators** (object, _optional_):
   Definition of all used [vertex accumulators](#vertex-accumulators).

 - **globalAccumulators** (object, _optional_):
   Definition all used global accumulators.
   [Global Accumulators](#global-accumulator) are able to access variables at shared global level.

 - **customAccumulators** (object, _optional_):
   Definition of all used [custom accumulators](#custom-accumulator).